Learning how to speak to personal training clients is an important part of your role as a fitness professional.

 But recent evidence reveals that not all cues are beneficial for clients.
 In fact, some forms of communication and cueing can be detrimental to how the client perceives their body, you as their trainer, and the future relationship your client has with exercise.

-You might be shrugging your shoulders at the notion that certain comments and cues are damaging to both your clients’ progress and their perspective of their bodies.
+You might be shrugging your shoulders at the notion that certain comments and cues are damaging to both your clients’ progress and their perspectives of their bodies.
 You might be wondering why can’t you be your authentic self as a trainer?
 Or, how will your clients learn essential mental toughness if they aren’t told the honest truth, called out on lack of effort, or yelled at a few times to make it through their reps?

 While noteworthy concerns, this approach fails to be empathetic towards the client.
 The reality is you shouldn’t take a one-size-fits-all approach to personal training.